marmer/hamcrest-matcher-generator/README.md

 * Excludes
 * Custom Matcher Postfix (instead of Matcher)
 * Handling of naming conflicts (if a Class which ends with the configured Postfix exists already and was not generated)
+* possiblility to set a package prefix because jigsaw does not allow the generation of types within packages of other modules
+* javax.annotation:javax.annotation-api:1.3.2 as dependency

 ### 4.2.1
 * Handling of arrays of primitives fixed